harrchiu/GEMINI/README.md

 # GEMINI - Navigation System

-GEMINI is a 3-axis spacecraft guidance system from the ground up.
+GEMINI is a spacecraft guidance system built from the ground up.
 The unit is box-vessel containing gyroscopes consisting of papier-mâché encasings and tetrahedral photodiode systems via Arduino Bluetooth.
 GEMINI wirelessly displays a mission control using Java Swing, updating pitch, yaw, and roll in real-time.

 ## More Info